ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 Parses a JSON and extract a value as JSON scalar.

-If the value does not exist, an empty string will be returned.
+If the value does not exist, NULL will be returned.

 Example: